 There are many benefits to doing this, including features that benefit businesses specifically.
 These features aren't often available through personal accounts.

 Many business owners choose to open multiple checking and savings accounts for their business.
 Let's explore why this is a good idea.

 Who doesn’t love to be organized?
 Multiple accounts, created with specific purposes, can bring ease to your business's cash flow and savings.
 You can have one account established for paying taxes or payroll, or create savings accounts for specific upcoming projects.

 Keeping these funds separate creates a clearer picture of where your money stands at any given time.
 In addition, you may enjoy different account features from your financial institution.
 In some situations, you could use a lower minimum balance for your expense account while a high-interest savings account, or, perhaps a CD, with a higher minimum balance might be more suitable for long-term projects and goals.

-And, don’t forget that being organized will have a good impact when the time[TG1] comes around to approach your bank for additional financing.
+And don’t forget that being organized will help when the time comes to approach your bank for additional financing.